usnistgov/dioptra/docs/source/reference/dioptra-components/metrics-reference.rst

 Retrieval Interfaces
 -----------------------

 Metrics can be retrieved using the python client or the RESTAPI.
-Alternatively, the :ref:`Job Dashboard <how-to-use-metrics>` page in the UI can show an overview of metrics for the job.
+Alternatively, the :ref:`Job Dashboard <how-to-logging-metrics>` page in the UI can show an overview of metrics for the job.

 .. _reference-metrics-python-client: